 As a general rule, don't buy extra products from the dealer.
 Before you sign the contract, the dealer's finance person probably will try to sell you undercoat protection, fabric protector, an extended warranty, a dealer-installed alarm, roadside assistance, and who knows what else.
 Generally, these add-ons make dealers a lot of money and give you little in return.
 Unless you have a genuine and specific need for one of these extra products, don't buy any of them.

 If a rebate is offered, negotiate the price as if it didn't exist.
 Rebates come from the manufacturer and shouldn't be a reason to pay the dealer more for the car.

-Before trading in your old car, find out its value by looking at the Kelly Blue Book or Edmunds website.
+Before trading in your old car, find out its value by looking at the Kelley Blue Book or Edmunds website.
 Most dealers will offer you the low Kelley Blue Book or Edmunds amount, at best.
-If you are uninformed about the value of your trade-in, you’re more likely to leave money on the table.
+If you're uninformed about the value of your trade-in, you're more likely to leave money on the table.